detextre4/Lucky_block/README.md

-# Rust Smart Contract - Lucky_Game
+# Rust Smart Contract deployed on NEAR - Lucky_Game

 ## About the project